vahidhedayati/grails-jenkins-plugin/README.md

 #### How to use
+So when you access the default index page a variety of questions are presented in form input boxes, this is a further explaination of what is being asked:

+Server hostname
 ```
 Server to connect to : so this is the ip or hostname of your jenkins i.e. 10.1.1.2
 ```

+Server port
 ```
 Port: i.e. 8080
 ```

+Folder/special folder
 ```
 folder: this is usually job, so if you have a default jenkins running on 8080, so far we have: